UvA-FNWI/LaTeX/_posts/0000-05-01-bibliography.md

 Citing in a proper way
 ----------------------

-In the previous section we discussed how to cite a resource in your main text.
-When you need to refer to the literature in a text it is important to give a reference to a suitable and well chosen resource and also to make it clear to the reader why you are refering to this specific resource.
-It is not enough to just give a citation at the end of a sentence, it must be clear to the reader <b>why</b> this specific resource is given and <b>where</b> to look in the resource if needed.
-As said before there should be no "gratuitious" references in your report/article/book.
-After your work is finished have a final look at all the citations and the text around it and make sure that someone who reads your text has a clear answer to the following two answers
+In the previous section we discussed how to cite a resource in your text.
+When you need to refer to the literature in a text it is important to give a reference to a suitable and well chosen resource.
+It is also important to make clear to the reader why you are refering to a certain resource.
+It is not enough to just give a citation at the end of a sentence, it must be clear to the reader <b>why</b> this specific resource is given and <b>where</b> to look in it if needed.
+As said before, there should be no "gratuitious" references in your report/article/book.
+After you are finished with writing have a final look at all the citations, make sure that someone who reads your text has a clear answer to the following two questions
 <ul>
-  <li> Why is this reference given at this points? </li>
+  <li> Why is this specific reference given at this point? </li>
   <li> Where should I look in this reference if I want to know more about this point? </li>
   </ul>